 For kiddos bored with the winding pathways, there is also a hayride that leads to the nearby pumpkin patch.
 The seasonal maze will be available through Halloween.

 Rip City starts their 53rd season at home against the Phoenix Suns on October 21st.

-After suffering an ab injury that kept him out of last season, Damian Lillard continues his pursuit in being the greatest Blazer of all-time.
+After suffering an ab injury that kept him out of last season, Damian Lillard continues his pursuit of being the greatest Blazer of all-time.
 As of this writing, he’s behind only Clyde Drexler in win shares.

 Lillard still hasn’t taken his team to the NBA Finals, though he’s come close, making the Western Conference Finals in 2019.

-The team recently made headlines for all the wrong reason, with claims of unscrupulous behavior by the owner and front office.
+The team recently made headlines for all the wrong reasons, with claims of unscrupulous behavior by the owner and front office.
 A $2 billion bid by the Shoe Dog himself, Nike founder Phil Knight, was rejected, so the Trail Blazers will remain local… for now.